tansweeyang/Im-not-a-robot/README.md

 # Im-not-a-robot

 **Im-not-a-robot** is a multipurpose Discord bot that offers a variety of utility tools, including a translator, dictionary, currency converter, and timer.
-The goal of this Discord bot is to connect worldwide.
+The goal of this Discord bot is help worldwide connection easier.
 It can be easily added to your Discord server using the invite link provided below.

 **Ideas for contribution:**
 - Natural Language Processing + Prefix as command